Showmick119/Showmick119/README.md

 ---

 ## 🧑‍💻 About Me
-- 🌟 **Current Focus**: Building data-driven platforms and AI-powered tools.
+- 🌟 **Current Focus**: Building data-driven platforms and AI-powered tools and conducting ML Research.
-- 🌍 **Passionate About**: Sustainability, AI for Good, and innovative solutions.
+- 🌍 **Passionate About**: Sustainability, AI for Good, and innovative research.
 - 🎯 **Goal**: To merge my technical skills with impactful projects that make a difference.
 - 📫 **Let's Connect**: [LinkedIn](https://www.linkedin.com/in/showmick-das/) | [Email](mailto:sdas412@gatech.edu)